 When can I take this deduction?

-You can deduct qualifying expenses paid in the tax year for:
+You can deduct qualifying expenses paid for:

 - Education during in the year, or